prog4biol/evop2019/EVOP_Python_2019.md

 message = "Welcome to Python" # this is a string
 ```

-10, 2.5, and "Welcome to Python" are singular pieces of data being stored in an individual variables.
+10, 2.5, and "Welcome to Python" are singular pieces of data being stored in individual variables.

 Collections of data can also be stored in special data types, i.e., tuples, lists, sets, and dictionaries.
 Generally, you should try to store like with like, so each element in the data type should be the same kind of data, like an expression value from RNA-seq or a count of how many exons are in a gene or a read sequence.